hmteditors/il24-all/README.md

 # il24-all

-Composite edition of Iliad 24 in Venetus A
+Creating a composite edition of Iliad 24 in Venetus A.

+We will integrate work done at the CHS seminar with work at Holy Cross.

+Holy Cross teams will begin with folio 314 recto - 326 verso.